 Tidal Spikerush may bear fruit from late August to early October.

-The time of year you would expect to find Tidal Spike Rush fruiting in New York.
+The time of year you would expect to find Intertidal Spike Rush fruiting in New York.

 Eleocharis aestuum Hines & A. Haines